Mahendraparvata

 Mahendraparvata (មហេន្ទ្របវ៌ត) is an ancient city of the Khmer Empire era in Cambodia.
 The existence of the city has been known for decades, but much of it lay concealed by forest and earth.
 The city was uncovered by an archaeological expedition led by Jean-Baptiste Chevance and Damian Evans in 2012 with the aid of airborne laser scanning technology called LIDAR.

 Etymology

 The name Mahendraparvata means "Mountain of the Great Indra".
-It is derived from the Sanskrit words महेन्द्र (Great Indra, a title of the Hindu god Indra) and पर्वत (mountain) and is a reference to the sacred hill top site commonly known as "Phnom Kulen" today where Jayavarman II was consecrated as the first king of the Khmer Empire in 802.
+It is derived from the Sanskrit words महेन्द्र (Great Indra, a title of the Hindu god Indra) and पर्वत (mountain) and is a reference to the sacred mountain site commonly known today as Phnom Kulen, where Jayavarman II was consecrated as the first king of the Khmer Empire in 802.
 The name is attested in inscriptions on the Angkor-area Ak Yum temple.

 Location

 Mahendraparvata is located 40 km north of the Angkor Wat complex, 45 km north of Siem Reap, on the slopes of Phnom Kulen mountain in Siem Reap Province.